wh-alice/mig_visualstudio/vs/code-quality/specifying-when-and-where-an-annotation-applies.md

 ---
-title: "Specifying When and Where an Annotation Applies | Microsoft Docs" ms.custom: "" ms.date: "11/04/2016"
+title: "Specifying When and Where an Annotation Applies" ms.custom: "" ms.date: "12/05/2016"
 ms.prod: "visual-studio-dev14"
 ms.reviewer: ""
 ms.suite: ""